LeanBlauth/DidacticProjectsPython/README.md

 - Unit05_caesarCipher

 The idea of the Caesar Cipher encryption is to pick an integer s and shift every letter of the message by that integer s.
 Then the decryption process consists on performing a shift of 26-s.
 The program plays with encryption and decrypts a short encrypted story

+- Unit07_finalExam_digitSum

+Returns the sum of all of the digits in a given string s.
+If there are no digits in s it raises a ValueError exception.